Grant-Archibald-MS/powerfx-samples/README.md

-# powerfx-samples
+# Powerfx Samples

-Sample repository that shows how to how to
+Small samples that demonstrate concepts using Power Fx